SucariTech/es.sucari.tech/README.md

 1. Git
 1. Node: any 18.x.x version starting with v18.0.0 or greater
 1. Yarn: See [Yarn website for installation instructions](https://classic.yarnpkg.com/lang/en/docs/install/)
-1. A clone of the [sucari.tech](https://github.com/SucariTech/sucari.tech) repo on your local machine
+1. A clone of the [es.sucari.tech](https://github.com/SucariTech/es.sucari.tech) repo on your local machine

 ### Installation

-1. `cd sucari.tech` to go into the project root
+1. `cd es.sucari.tech` to go into the project root
 1. `yarn` to install the website's npm dependencies
 1. Set up environment variables in a `.env` file using `.env.example` file as a reference